 A choir-based movie at the outset, ‘Singing with Angels’ begins with Aubrey, a girl who always had a penchant for challenges.
-While she almost died during a medical complication when she was a child, her family believed she was saved because of a devotional song is sung by her brother.
+Though she almost died during a medical complication when she was a child, her family believed she was saved because of a devotional song sung by her brother.
 After marrying, she was always enthused about joining the Mormon Tabernacle Choir.
 In her second audition, for which she could barely make it, she makes it into the choir and attributes her selection to her faith.
-The musical-religious movie is inspiring in many ways, especially it emphasizes the fact that God and faith are omnipresent and one merely needs to realize and acknowledge their presence.
+The musical-religious movie is inspiring in many ways, especially since it emphasizes the fact that God and faith are omnipresent and one just needs to realize and acknowledge their presence.

 Read More: Best German Movies on Netflix